alpha0010/rn-native-settings-view/README.md

 # rn-native-settings-view

+**Work in Progress** - watch this repo if you are interested.

-Native component based settings view for React Native
+Native component based settings view for React Native.
+"It looks native because it is native."

 ## Installation